If you or a loved one are seeking treatment for alcohol or substance abuse, please call our partner facility today:

 Kratom acts as a stimulant when taken in lower doses but when taken in higher doses, it has an inverse sedative effect.
 Chronic, high usage can result in side effects such as hallucinations, delusions, listlessness, tremors, nausea, and aggression.
 No fatalities have been noted from using the herb and it is legal for use in the United States.

 Researchers studying the ability of the herb to help people with addiction get off drugs such as heroin and cocaine found that compounds may offer an alternative to methadone.
 Officials are looking into legalizing kratom in hopes of dealing with the country’s growing meth epidemic.
 Kratom has been banned in the country for nearly 70 years.
 Future legal status of the drug kratom in the United States is unknown at this point.
 With more research into properties and side effects of the herb, it may follow salts and spice as being made illegal in this country.
 It all depends on the trend of current research on the negative effects or any potential positive side effects of the drug.

-Blueprints for Recovery helps young adults facing recovery from addiction.
+The PAC Program helps young adults facing recovery from addiction.
 The face of addiction looks different for everyone.
 Our small community provides an effective setting in which to experience recovery.
 Young adult treatment program elements are custom tailored to support young adults in this transition.
 Call us to find out more information.